 She is extensively involved in philanthropic work and has served with numerous civic, animal welfare, social, land preservation and cultural organizations including the Philadelphia Art Museum, the Academy of Music, Philadelphia, the Robert Potter League of Middletown, Rhode Island and the Preservation Society of Newport Rhode Island.

 Helene is former owner and operator of Glass Options, a regional stained and etched glass company serving the Northeastern United States.
 She earned her bachelor’s degree from Temple University.

-Maggie, a Dane-Lab mix, and Sweet Pea, a deerhound mix, are part of the van Beuren household.
+Sirius (an Irish wolfhound rescue from the Pennsylvania SPCA), Sweet Pea, a deerhound mix, and Zorey (an island mutt) are part of the van Beuren family.

 Shauna Binswanger is a former investment banker at Donaldson, Lufkin & Jenrette Securities, Inc. She is a member of the Young Presidents’ Organization, global network of 18,000 executives in more than 100 countries.
 Shauna has been involved with the Children’s Literacy Initiative for 20 years, and is a past board chair.

-A member of the board since 2007, Shauna is chair of the governance committee and she has served as Secretary since 2012.
+A member of the board since 2007, Shauna is a member of the governance, strategic planning, and executive committees, and has served as Secretary since 2012.

 Shauna earned her bachelor’s degree in international relations from Stanford University, and her M.B.A. degree from Columbia University.
 Shauna has two dogs, Sam and Bogie.